Singaporeans advised to leave Myanmar while still possible to do so: Embassy

 The embassy outlined the following requirements that will apply to all travellers entering Singapore:

-- The ICA arrival card is to be completed within 3 days prior to arrival in Singapore.
+- The ICA arrival card is to be completed within three days prior to arrival in Singapore.
 The completed form must be presented to the immigration officers at arrival.

 The embassy advised travellers to arrive at the airport early on the date of the flight to minimise delays from possible roadblocks and ensure they have sufficient time to clear the necessary security and immigration procedures.